-HTK is a registered investment adviser with the SEC and a registered broker-dealer, and a correspondent firm of Pershing LLC, which is HTK's clearing broker-dealer.
+Pershing is the correspondent clearing firm for HTK.
 As such, HTK introduces client transactions to Pershing for execution, clearance and settlement.
 In addition to these services, Pershing provides custody of client brokerage and advisory accounts.
-Clients who subscribe to the HTK Advisory Series Program establish a securities brokerage account with HTK and execute, clear, and settle securities transactions for their Advisory Series portfolios through Pershing.
+Clients, who subscribe to the HTK Advisory Series Program, establish a securities brokerage account with HTK and execute, clear, and settle securities transactions for their Advisory Series portfolios through Pershing.
 Although no client is required by law to select Pershing for execution, clearance, settlement or custodial services, a client desiring to participate in HTK's Advisory Series Program is not permitted, because of the clearing arrangement between HTK and Pershing, to choose a different clearing broker/dealer (i.e., other than Pershing) for execution, clearance, settlement, and custodial services.
 HTK and Pershing are not affiliated entities.
 See also Client Referrals and Other Compensation below.